 |Salary:||£43,611 to £48,433 per annum, including LWA|

-You will be expected to contribute to our ambitious drive for growth and for meeting our student employability goals.
-A progressive, compassionate and responsible set of personal values are desirable along with strong personal attributes to work harmoniously with our staff and student communities.
-You will contribute to the planning, design and development of courses, modules and assessment.
+You will contribute to teaching in the broad subject areas of your expertise such as financial accounting, management accounting, computerised accounts and other areas experiencing rapid growth in the accounting domain.
+You will be expected to contribute to our ambitious drive for growth and to meet our student experience and employability goals.
+A progressive, compassionate, and responsible set of personal values is desirable along with strong personal attributes to work harmoniously with our staff and student communities in an EDI-compliant HEI environment.
+You will contribute to the planning, design and development of courses, modules, and assessments.

 At the University of Westminster, diversity, inclusion and equality of opportunity are at the core of how we engage with students, colleagues, applicants, visitors and all our stakeholders.

 We are fully committed to enabling a supportive and safe learning and working environment which is equitable, diverse and inclusive, is based on mutual respect and trust, and in which harassment and discrimination are neither tolerated nor acceptable.